PV Connectors

 Mission

-To increase the robustness of the US solar infrastructure by identifying, quantifying and mitigating the risks posed by poorly-installed, mismatched and/or poorly designed and manufactured connectors.
+The mission of the PV Connectors project is to increase the robustness of the US solar infrastructure by identifying, quantifying and mitigating the risks posed by poorly installed, mismatched and/or poorly designed and manufactured connectors.

 Project Objectives

-This DOE-funded project has three primary objectives, which are to:
+This U.S Department of Energy-funded project has three primary objectives, which are to:

 Why This Work Matters